nrl-ai/chessai-data/README.md

-# Data Preparation for ChessAI
+# Chinese Chess Detection Dataset

 - Use [AnyLabeling](https://github.com/vietanhdev/anylabeling) to annotate all data in `data/data_01` and `data/data_02`.
 - Run `make_data.sh` to generate the training data.